 Even the best flowers won’t last if their packaging exposes them to the rigors of travel.
 The right packaging protects against extreme temperatures, rough handling, dehydration, and lack of air circulation—all of which can mean an early death for your flowers.

-Most international flower delivery companies take too much time getting your flowers from the farm to your doorstep.
+Many international flower delivery companies over the internet take too much time getting your flowers from the farm to your doorstep.
 The shorter the time between cutting and delivery, the better.